supermarsx/magickeyboard/readme.md

 - Maintenance scripts are available in the `scripts/` directory for generating checksums, packaging releases, and running tests.
  - Maintenance scripts are available in the `scripts/` directory for generating checksums, packaging releases, and running tests.
 There are both POSIX (bash) and Windows (batch/PowerShell) helpers to support running checks and packaging on CI or developer machines.
 Windows-specific scripts include `scripts\check-lint.bat`, `scripts\check-format.bat`, `scripts\compute_checksums.bat`, `scripts\run-tests.bat`, and `scripts\package_layouts.ps1`.

+Installer UX and tests

+- Installer and uninstaller show friendly step-by-step messages and a completion summary.
+You can use `/DRYRUN` to simulate an install/uninstall and review messages without making changes.
+- Extensive tests added — the CI runs lint, format, POSIX and Windows tests and translation coverage checks.
+See `.github/workflows/ci.yml`.

 ### Locale-aware layout names

 The layout installer now supports translated `Layout Text` registry values.
 It detects the system UI locale and sets the translated layout name from `All Keyboard Layouts (1.0.3.40)/translations.json` using a small PowerShell helper (`get_translation.ps1`).
 The installer falls back to English where translations are missing.
 See the `All Keyboard Layouts` README for more details.